-- 10 ounces cooked pasta (such as fettuccine or linguine, prepared according to package instructions)
+- 10 ounces pasta (cooked according to package instructions)

 Gather the ingredients.

-Melt 1 tablespoon of the vegan margarine in a saucepan over medium heat, then add the mushrooms and garlic.
-Sauté the mushroom and garlic until soft - about 4 to 5 minutes.
-Remove the mushrooms and garlic from the pan and set them aside.
+Melt 1 tablespoon of the vegan margarine in a saucepan over medium heat.
+Add the mushrooms and garlic and sauté until soft, about 4 to 5 minutes.
+Remove the mushrooms and garlic from the pan and set aside.

-Again over medium heat, melt the second tablespoon of vegan margarine, then stir in the flour to form a paste and allow to cook for about one minute.
+Again over medium heat, melt the second tablespoon of vegan margarine.
+Stir in the flour to form a paste and allow to cook for about 1 minute.

-Gradually stir in the soy milk and whisk the mixture together until smooth.
-You should have a thick paste.
+Gradually stir in the soy milk and whisk the mixture together until it's smooth and a thick paste.

-Pour your fresh mushroom cream sauce over warm cooked pasta or noodles, garnish with a touch of additional fresh chopped parsley (if desired), and serve immediately.
+Pour the fresh mushroom cream sauce over warm cooked pasta or noodles, garnish with fresh chopped parsley (if desired), and serve immediately.